Kristianwhittick/blend-pdf/docs/git_flow.md

    git push origin main --tags
    ```

-#### ⚠️ Critical: Tag Must Include CHANGELOG Entry
+#### ⚠️ Critical: Tag Must Include CHANGELOG Entry and Version Sync
-- **The git tag must point to a commit that includes the CHANGELOG.md entry for that version**
+- **The git tag must point to a commit that includes both the CHANGELOG.md entry AND constants.go version update**
+- **GitHub Actions checks out code at the tag commit, not latest main**
+- **If CHANGELOG.md entry is missing at tag commit, release will show generic message**
+- **If constants.go version is wrong at tag commit, build artifacts will show incorrect version**
 - **GitHub Actions checks out code at the tag commit, not latest main**
 - **If CHANGELOG.md entry is missing at tag commit, release will show generic message**